Last updated on October 6th, 2023

 Cons to mirrorless cameras:

-Here are some things to reconsider when choosing mirrorless over DSLR or vice versa:
+Here are some things to consider when choosing mirrorless vs DSLR or vice versa:

 - Fewer lenses and accessories.

-- Mirrorless does not match the speed of a DSLR and its focusing system when it comes to sports or wildlife.
+- Mirrorless does not match the speed of a DSLR and its focusing system on sports or wildlife.

 When you hold up the two cameras, you will notice that the DSLR camera is noticeably larger.
 Why?
 Well, DSLR cameras require a mirror, as well as a prism.
 On the flipside, mirrorless camera bodies are smaller than DSLRs.
 That is because they need a much simpler composition.
 Well, mirrorless wins out, then.
 You can carry your mirrorless camera around wherever you go.

 If you tend to shoot in low-light and use autofocus, you want to use a DSLR camera.
 Though, there have been improvements to models of mirrorless low-light cameras like this.
 Such brands as Canon and Sony, have made improvements to their mirrorless autofocus systems as well.
 Though your best bet will be a DSLR for low-light and autofocus photography shoots such as sports.

 When you are using a DSLR, your optical viewfinder will show what the camera intends on capturing.
 This is as opposed to a mirrorless camera, where you will view the preview on the screen.
 Though, you can get a mirrorless camera with an electronic viewfinder.
 What it does is it stimulates the optical viewfinder.

 Shooting outside when it is good lighting will be similar to what you will see on your mirrorless camera’s preview screen.
 However, in low-light scenes or with fast-moving subjects, you will get a wrong, grainy preview.
 The reason being, DSLR cameras are much better in low-light conditions.
 If you have decent lighting, either camera will work for you.
 Remember that challenging low light conditions call for DSLR cameras.